 On October 28, Khrushchev said that he would remove the missiles from Cuba, so long as the United States would not attack Cuba.
 The crisis had lasted 13 days.
 In the end, Kennedy succeeded in avoiding nuclear war because of his cool-thinking, patience, and because he found a way for Khrushchev to save face.
 Although nuclear war had been only hours away, the world had not blown itself up.

 The members of Ex-Comm gathered around a table with President Kennedy at the center during the Cuban Missile Crisis.

 EFFECTS OF THE CRISIS

 The Cuban Missile Crisis had both short-term and long-term effects.
 Seeing the need for better communication, a phone line was set up between the White House and Kremlin.
 In popular culture it is known as the red telephone on the president’s desk, but the hotline was never a telephone line, and no red phones have ever been used.
-The first hotline was a teletype machine, but after 2008, a computer with email is used.
+The first hotline was a teletype machine, but now a computer with email is used.

 BIG IDEA: The Soviet Union and United States developed huge numbers of extremely dangerous nuclear weapons as they raced to outdo the other side.
 This competition for military dominance extended even into space and nearly led to nuclear war over Cuba.

 When World War II ended, the United States was the only country with an atomic bomb.
 Within a few years, the Soviet Union, Great Britain, France and China had also developed nuclear weapons.